YunoHost-Apps/mopidy_ynh/README.md

 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview
 Mopidy - is an extensible music server.
 It plays music, podcasts and radio programs from local disk and various streaming services.
 You edit the playlist from any phone, tablet, or computer.
+You hear the music through the speakers connected to the server.

 **Shipped version:** 3.1.1